lm3nitro/Projects/New/Network MySQL.md

 > [!IMPORTANT]
 > There are common errors related to MySQL:
 > + Error 1043: Often related to using the wrong protocol or an incompatible version.
-> + Error 1045: Typically due to incorrect username or password.
+> + Error 1045: Typically, due to incorrect username or password.
 > + Error 2002: Indicates that the MySQL server is not responding or cannot be found.
-> + Error 1146: Usually means that the pecified table does not exist in the database.
+> + Error 1146: Usually means that the specified table does not exist in the database.

 <!-- This is commented out.
 ## MySQL Client: